Information, Ideas, Resources and More...

 Resources for Collaboration

-Cupertino Union School District is a Google Apps for Education (GAFE) district.
-Teachers and Students utilize GAFE to build 21st Century Learning environments focused on Communication, Collaboration, Creativity and Critical Thinking.
+Cupertino Union School District is a G Suite for Education (GSfE) district.
+Teachers and Students utilize GSfE to build 21st Century Learning environments focused on Communication, Collaboration, Creativity and Critical Thinking.

 Information About Screen Time